 To meet the specified standards and targets, the design and building team would incorporate appropriate features or strategies.
-This would lead to outcomes such as reduced energy use or water consumption, which could be used to, measure the success of the deployed strategies, and fine-tune relevant features to achieve the targets.
-Lessons learnt from this process could be disseminated and used for future commissions.
+This would lead to outcomes such as reduced energy use or water consumption, which could be used to measure the success of the deployed strategies, and fine-tune relevant features to achieve the targets.
+Lessons learnt from this process could be disseminated to the entire team involved and used for future commissions by the college and other colleges in the sector.

-As an example, a standard is set to achieve a 'four star rating' within the Code for Sustainable Homes, and a corresponding target is set so that annual water consumption is reduced by 5% over good-practice benchmarks.
-The strategy deployed to achieve this target could include installing low-flush WCs and self-closing taps, which may result in the outcome that water consumption is 105 litres per person per day.
+For example, a standard is set to achieve a 'four star rating' within the Code for Sustainable Homes, and a corresponding target is set so that annual water consumption is reduced by 5% over good-practice benchmarks.
+The strategy deployed to achieve this target could include installing low-flush WCs and self-closing taps, which may result in the outcome that water consumption, is 105 litres per person per day.
 Figure 1 illustrates this approach for energy and carbon emissions.